Home / Comparisons / Babbel vs Rosetta Stone

 That way, as you see the different sentence structures and verb forms multiple times in the drills, you start to intuitively pick up how the language works.

 In contrast, Babbel takes a more direct approach.
-They work grammar into each and every lesson.
+They work grammar into every lesson with straightforward instruction.

-There are exercises that teach grammar directly, as well as tips and callout boxes that frequently appear to work in teaching points.
-Grammar instruction is just more prevalent in the Babbel program and layered into the program in a very smart way.
+There are exercises that teach grammar directly, plus tips and callout boxes that frequently appear to work in teaching points.
+With Babbel, you’re constantly getting grammar tips.

 Regular Review Sessions

-Another highlight of the Babbel program is their usage of daily review sessions.
+Another highlight of Babbel is their usage of daily review sessions.

-Rosetta Stone has a review function too, but you only see it every few days, and only as you get deeper into lessons.
+Rosetta Stone has a review function too, but you see it just once every few days, and only as you get deeper into lessons.
 In contrast, Babbel leverages reviews much more heavily.

-Everyday when you log in to the Babbel app, you’re prompted to do a short review.
-Essentially, Babbel takes vocab from old lessons you’ve completed previously and pulls them back in for a spaced review.
+Every day when you log in to the Babbel app, you’re prompted to do a short review.
+Babbel takes vocab from old lessons you’ve completed previously and pulls them back in for a spaced review.

 Babbel Spanish lesson